-You don't see anything, you're very sad.
+You don't see anything, you're sad.
 And that's where the technical part comes in.
-In order for your content to appear correctly on the platforms and different sites that distribute your content, you have to "make sure that your content appears correctly on the platforms and different sites that distribute your content. packager "your post.
+In order for your content to appear correctly on the various platforms and sites that will distribute your content, you must "packager" your post.

 From now on, we will see together how to create a perfect preview for your articles on social networks.

 For your content to appear perfectly on the platforms

 [...] you must "package" your post.

 The article or page you share must contain certain information called metadata.
 Indeed, the "meta" is their little name, are small pieces of code.
 It is usually a simple line in your web page that will allow the site where the link is shared to retrieve the information that interests him: